-PoHDA's income from transactions arises mainly from the provision of Port services, which principally involves providing berthing and wharfage rights to our customers.
+PoHDA's income from transactions arises mainly from the provision of port services, which principally involves providing berthing and wharfage rights to our customers.
 Other revenue includes property rental and maintenance services as well as interest earned.
 The main corporate expenses were employee related costs, depreciation of assets, professional services and maintenance costs.

-PoHDA has managed its costs within its FY19 budget.
-Maintenance costs were lower than budget mainly due to PoHDA building up its operational capability during the year in conjunction with developing a comprehensive maintenance program.
+PoHDA has managed its costs within its FY20 budget.
+Maintenance costs were lower than budget mainly due to PoHDA conducting more extensive investigatory activities to ensure its maintenance programs are well targeted.
+PoHDA has developed a comprehensive maintenance program for FY21.